-During Love Court listeners have the opportunity to get advice from industry expert family court lawyers at Anderson Keuscher.
+During Love Court listeners have the opportunity to get advice from industry experienced family court lawyers at Anderson Keuscher.
 This week, a listener raised a question related to claiming children on IRS returns.
 Here is the question directed at Jessica Anderson on the topic during Love Court on the Alice 96.5 Morning Show:

 I have two kids and my ex and I are supposed to claim one child on our tax return each year.
 I have just heard from my accountant that my ex claimed both children and my tax return got rejected because of it.
 What can I do?